infoconexscott-code/solid-principles/docs/README.md

 - A C# example that **violates** the principle.
 - A refactored example that **fixes** the violation with an explanation.

+Example implementations for each principle live in [`src/SolidLib/BadExamples`](../src/SolidLib/BadExamples).

+For details about current test coverage, see the [state of testability](../state-of-testability.md).

 ## Guides

 - [Single Responsibility Principle](single-responsibility.md)